 1. Prenatal massage can lead to miscarriage

 There are many causes of miscarriage, but prenatal massage is not one of them.
-Some of the common reasons for miscarriage include maternal age, improper implantation of the fertilized egg, drug use, and trauma.
+Some of the common reasons for miscarriage include maternal age, improper implantation of the fertilised egg, drug use, and trauma.
 Needless to say, miscarriages tend to occur during the first trimester, which is why many massage service providers only accept clients who are at least in their second trimester.

 2. You should not continue the massage for the entire pregnancy

 This myth probably arose from the fear of hurting the pregnant woman and the baby in her belly.
-In fact, your body is much stronger than you think – yes, even when you are pregnant.
+Your body is much stronger than you think – yes, even when you are pregnant.
 Needless to say, many women have told us how massage therapy has made their pregnancies easier.
 Unless your doctor has told you to refrain from massage during pregnancy, you are always free to receive massage (although most massage therapists will not give you a massage if you are less than 12 weeks pregnant).
 Tell your massage therapist if you are concerned that the massage may be too stimulating for you or your baby.
 They can reduce the intensity and pressure while avoiding sensitive areas based on how you prefer.

 This is probably the most harmful myth about pregnancy massage ever invented, leading expectant mothers to believe that pregnancy massage can cause a miscarriage.
 Consequently, they avoid getting a relaxing massage and choose to deal with ever-increasing, unbearable body aches.
-Indeed, it’s safe to assume that your pregnancy massage therapist understands your body a great deal and will avoid massaging any body parts that are particularly sensitive to to-be moms.
+Indeed, it’s safe to assume that your pregnancy massage therapist understands your body greatly and will avoid massaging any body parts that are particularly sensitive to to-be moms.

 How are pregnancy massage therapists trained?

-Regrettably, there is currently no universally recognised minimum requirement for the education, training, or hands-on experience needed to become a pregnancy massage therapist.
+Regrettably, there is no universally recognised minimum requirement for the education, training, or hands-on experience needed to become a pregnant massage therapist.
 However, it’s important to note that in most cases, a minimum of 500 hours of education and training is required for other forms of massage.
 It’s worth mentioning that the availability and quality of education classes, training programs, and workshops focusing on pregnancy massage can vary greatly, depending on the level of education, training, and hands-on experience they offer.

 1. Importance of qualified and experienced therapists: